tisland1031/bikesharing/README.md

 # NYC Citi Bike Sharing
 ## Overview
 This analysis aims to convince stakeholders to invest in a bike-sharing program in Des Moines, Iowa.
-The analysis is an overview of the bike-sharing program in New York City (NYC).
+The study is an overview of the bike-sharing program in New York City (NYC).
 The bike trip analysis will consist of a story utilizing Tableau for the final presentation.
 ### Links to Tableau below:
 [Link to Dashboard](https://public.tableau.com/views/NYCCitiBikeChallengeDashboard/NYCCitiBikeChallengeDashboard?:language=en-US&:display_count=n&:origin=viz_share_link)